- Photo Gallery

 It began as a small pottery, where Jimmy Maloney made salt glaze in the authentic 18th-century manner, using clay from the nearby James River.

-Hours: The Williamsburg Pottery is open 364 days of the year.
+Hours: The Williamsburg Pottery is open 364 days of the year, now 9 a.m. to 9 p.m.
 Closed on Christmas Day.